Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Introduction

-The policy observes target hit information as well as proprioception and inferred actions for 21 joints on a 1.28 m custom humanoid.
+The policy observes hitting target information as well as proprioception and inferred actions for 21 joints on a 1.28 m humanoid.
 In deployment, the hitting target is obtained online from an EKF that predicts the shuttlecock trajectory.
-We leverage a Low-level PD controller that runs at 500 Hz, with policy inference at 50 Hz to derive the desired joint position.
-Training occurs fully in simulation with moderate domain randomization, and the final control policy is deployed in a zero-shot manner without system identification or manual parameter adjustment.
-We conduct the real-world experiments in a motion capture (Mocap) arena with a serving machine.
+We leverage a low-level PD controller that runs at 500 Hz, with policy inference at 50 Hz to derive the desired joint positions.
+Training occurs fully in simulation with moderate domain randomization, and is deployed in a zero-shot manner without system identification.
+We conduct real-world experiments in a motion capture (MoCap) arena.

-Beyond the default pipeline, we also study a prediction-free variant that removes the explicit shuttle-trajectory predictor.
-During training, the actor only receives instantaneous shuttle pose plus five history pose frames to infer hit timing and pose; the critic retains privileged targets (asymmetric actor–critic) to better learn the value function \cite{Pinto-RSS-18}.
-This end-to-end control strategy aligns with human intuition (rolling anticipation), simplifies deployment by avoiding predictor or planner retuning, and naturally supports aerodynamic randomization.
-We report simulation-base comparison results in this work while leave real-robot validation to the future work.
+Beyond our EKF-based pipeline, we also explore a non-hierarchical, reactive prediction-free variant that removes any explicit shuttle predictor.
+In contrast to recent humanoid table tennis systems where end-to-end RL is combined with an auxiliary learnable predictor that outputs hitting targets for a downstream controller \cite{hu2025towards}, our variant does not introduce a separate prediction module.
+During training, the actor only receives the instantaneous shuttle position plus five history frames to infer hit timing and target pose, while the critic retains privileged target to better learn the value function.
+This more end-to-end control strategy is conceptually closer to human-like rolling anticipation and simplifies deployment by avoiding additional predictor or planner tuning, and naturally supports aerodynamic randomization.
+We report comparison results in both simulation and hardware evaluation.

-Both simulation and real world results indicate that our humanoid can execute large-amplitude swings while maintaining balance, react within sub-second windows, and intercept fast incoming shuttles fully autonomously without the aid of teleportation or motion demonstrations.
-While our current tests focus on machine-served shuttles in the Mocap arena, observed behaviors from the training recipe suggest a feasible path to higher-ceiling venues and, ultimately, rallies with robotic or human opponents.
+Both simulation and real-world results indicate that our humanoid can execute large-amplitude swings while maintaining balance, react within sub-second windows, and intercept fast incoming shuttles fully autonomously without the aid of teleportation or motion demonstrations.
 The key technical contributions are summarized as follows:

-\textbullet\ First real-world humanoid badminton: an autonomous, unified whole-body controller that returns machine-served shuttles on a 21-DoF humanoid, achieving about 5.3 m/s swing speeds and producing outgoing shuttle speeds up to 10 m/s under sub-second reaction.
+\textbullet\ First real-world humanoid badminton: an autonomous unified whole-body controller that returns machine-served shuttles and demonstrate human-robot rallies on a 21-DoF humanoid.
+It achieves fast swing with stable footwork and produces outgoing shuttle speeds up to 19.1 m/s under sub-second reaction windows.